 Wondering what companion plants to grow with squash?
-That is a good thing, as it is important to ensure that the vegetables, herbs, fruits, or flowers planted nearby will help squash thrive and not hurt it.
+That’s a good thing, as it is crucial to ensure that the vegetables, herbs, fruits, or flowers planted nearby help squash plants thrive rather than harm them.

 Companion planting can help ward off garden pests and plant diseases.
 It can also provide shade, keep weeds down, add nutrients to the soil, and more.

-There are different types of squash varieties.
-Summer varieties of squash such as zucchini, pattypan, and yellow squash are popular ones that many people like to plant.
+There are different types of squash.
+Summer squash varieties, such as zucchini, pattypan, and yellow squash, are popular ones that many people like to plant.

-Then there are winter varieties of squash such as butternut, acorn, buttercup, and spaghetti.
-Each of them has its own unique qualities and taste, but they all have similar growing needs.
+Then there are winter squash varieties, such as butternut, acorn, buttercup, and spaghetti.
+Each has unique qualities and tastes, but they have similar growing needs.

 Good Companion Plants for Squash